A check that credit card issuers provide that allows you to access cash from your available line of credit.

 Since only a portion of your total credit line is available for bank cash advances, it's important to keep track of the remaining amount that you can use for bank cash advances.

 A Bank of America branch office.
-There are more than 5,000 Bank of America banking centers nationwide.
-See ATM & Banking Center Locator.
+There are thousands of Bank of America banking centers nationwide.
+See Find a banking center

 The period of time (usually one month) between credit card account statements.